Lumpings of Markov chains, entropy rate preservation, and higher-order lumpability: Main results

 \end{Lem}

 In the stationary setting, equality on the rhs in~\eqref{eq_ratebounds}, for $n=k$, together with proposition~\ref{prop:ratetoMarkov} implies that $Y$ is $\ClassKMarkov$, i.e. $\Lumping$ is weakly $k$-lumpable.
 If there is also equality on the lhs in~\eqref{eq_ratebounds}, for $n=k$, then knowledge of the distribution of $X_0$ delivers no additional information about $Y_k$.
 In other words, $Y$ is $\ClassKMarkov$, for every starting distribution.
-Our second main result is:
+Our second main results characterises higher-order lumpability:

 \begin{Thm} The following statements are equivalent: